 Beverly Carter, Houston, Texas

-Beverly grew up in London but I’m a Houston native.
-She is an entrepreneur that a skincare and makeup cosmetic line.
+Beverly grew up in London but she’s a Houston native.
+She’s an entrepreneur with a skincare and makeup cosmetic line.
 In her spare time she likes to work out, go hiking, listen to music, pamper herself, shop and of course most importantly spend time with her son, family, and best friends.

 Twitter: @bshanese_ | @bluxbeauty